• Skip to main content

 Instructions

-How to make raw banana bajji
+How to make Bajji

 • Add the paste made at step 1 to the mixing bowl and mix well along with extra enough water to make the batter of a thick but pouring consistency.
 I suggest you refer the pic.
-Add salt if needed.
+Add more salt if needed.

 • Drain the sliced banana and add them to a colander.
 There must be no water left dripping.